Why is a Robot Using our App – ArchiSnapper?

 A few times a week, a robot is using our app ArchiSnapper.

-The scenario goes like this more or less:
+The scenario goes like this more or less, he:

-- He makes a field report or punch list with some photos, some observations and some assignees on an iPad.
+- Makes a field report or punch list with some photos, some observations and some assignees on an iPad.

-- He checks if the report is in his online account.
+- Checks if the report is in his online account.

 - If yes, he writes down a “green” bullet on a screen, and continues…

-- He checks, in his online account, if there are 2 identical reports, the original one, and the cloned one.
+- Checks, in his online account, if there are two identical reports, the original one, and the cloned one.

-- He puts another “green” bullet if it is the case, and continues.
+- Puts another “green” bullet if it is the case, and continues.

 - … (and so he goes on for almost 2 hours!)